Native Pay Methods

 Apple Pay

-In the Flutter SDK, Apple Pay can be used to process payments with a smooth and native experience.
-Before displaying the Apple Pay sheet, it is essential to ensure that the device supports Apple Pay.
+In the Flutter SDK, Apple Pay can be used to process payments with a smooth, native experience.
+Before displaying the Apple Pay sheet, it is essential to:

 final isCompatible = await moneyHash.isDeviceCompatibleWithApplePay();